-- Preheat your oven to 350F and line a large cookie sheet with parchment paper.
+- Preheat the oven to 350F and line a large cookie sheet with parchment paper.

-- Cream together the butter and sugar using an electric mixer with the paddle attachment.
+- Using a hand or stand mixer with the paddle attachment, mix together the butter and sugars.
 Mix on medium-high speed for 2-3 minutes until fluffy and pale.

 - On low speed, add in the flour, oats, baking powder, baking soda, and salt.
 Mix until it just comes together.